Direct images of pluricanonical bundles and Frobenius stable canonical rings of fibers: Positivity of direct images

 \subsection{Conclusions}

 In this subsection, for the reader's convenience, we summarize the conclusions in Subsections~\ref{subsection:absolute_pluricanonical} and~\ref{subsection:relative_pluricanonical} in the case when the log canonical divisor on the generic fiber is ample.
 We use the following notation: \begin{notation} Let $k$ be an algebraically closed field of characteristic $p>0$.
-Let $X$ be a normal projective variety over $k$, let $\Delta$ be an effective $\mathbb Q$-Weil divisor on $X$, and let $i_{\mathrm W}$ (resp. $i_{\mathrm C}$) be the smallest positive integer such that $i_{\mathrm W}\Delta$ is integral (resp. $i_{\mathrm C}(K_X+\Delta)$ is Cartier).
-Let $f:X\to Y$ be a surjective morphism to a smooth projective $n$-dimensional variety over $k$.
+Let $X$ be a normal projective variety over $k$ and let $\Delta$ be an effective $\mathbb Q$-Weil divisor on $X$ such that $K_X+\Delta$ is $\mathbb Q$-Cartier.
+Let $i_{\mathrm W}$ (resp. $i_{\mathrm C}$) be the smallest positive integer such that $i_{\mathrm W} \Delta$ (resp. $i_{\mathrm C}(K_X+\Delta)$) is integral (resp.
+Cartier).
+Note that $i_{\mathrm W} | i_{\mathrm C}$.
+Let $U \subseteq X$ be the largest Gorenstein open subset.
+Let $f:X\to Y$ be a surjective morphism to a projective $n$-dimensional variety $Y$ over $k$.

-Let $Y_1 \subseteq Y$ be the subset consisting of points $y$ with the following properties: \begin{itemize} \item $(X,\Delta)$ is $F$-pure in a neighborhood of every point in $f^{-1}(y)$; \item $\mathcal O_X(i_{\mathrm C}(K_X+\Delta))|_{X_y}$ is ample. \end{itemize}
+Let $Y_1 \subseteq Y$ be the subset consisting of points $y$ with the following properties: \begin{itemize} \item $(X,\Delta)$ is $F$-pure in a neighborhood of every point in $f^{-1}(y)$; \item $(K_X+\Delta)|_{X_y}$ is ample. \end{itemize}